peterjc/kana-chording-ke/new-stickney-in-macos.md

 vowel sounds).
 In this layout you type the corresponding large character from "あいうえおやゆよ" and then press `゛` (Qwerty letter `L`).
 This is done in KE with a variable to track which vowel is wanted and sending backspace and the shifted key.

+The New Stickney layout leaves the top number/symbol row largely unchanged.
+However, they are used as a fourth row of kana in the JIS layout.
+These keys are therefore remapped to option (alt) equivalents giving wide versions of the expected characters.
+We could map to the numberpad keys instead which seems to give narrow number characters.